 From Phone Call to Jail Cell

-Seeing the steps from phone call to jail cell can help explain how temporary jail time is often the result of domestic violence charges.
+Seeing the steps from phone call to jail cell can help explain how temporary jail time for domestic violence charges can happen.
 Many cases follow this template:

 - A phone call is made to 911 for a domestic disturbance